martinc278/SmartRoom/README.md

 ```
 Then add to this file:
 ```
-*/1 * * * * python3 /path/to/SmartRoom/src/SmartRoom/ manage.py connect_sensors
+*/1 * * * * source /path/to/SmartRoom/bin/activate | python3 /path/to/SmartRoom/src/manage.py connect_sensors
 ```
-You might need to use the root cron:
+You might need to use the root cron instead:
 ```
 $ sudo crontab -e
 ```